Says You!

 The COVID-19 pandemic forced taping for season 24 to conclude earlier than expected, with the last first-run episode with a live audience airing from Palo Alto, California on May 1, 2020.
 The remainder of the season and the entirety of season 25 consisted of new episodes recorded via Zoom or without a live audience, supplemented by reruns as well as 21 "Back 9" episodes, featuring nine rounds taken from three episodes apiece of early half-hour seasons.
 The final four first-run episodes featured a remote audience of ticket-buyers watching from home, with the last of these airing on August 13, 2021, with the season concluding primarily with "Back 9" re-airings.
 Stations that aired the half hour version of Says You! aired reruns from seasons 1–10 instead of "Back 9" episodes.

 At the end of the 25th season, executive producer Laura Sher announced that production was ending and further seasons would consist of rebroadcasts.
-Seasons 26-27 aired from October 8, 2021 until February 2023, primarily featuring episodes from the show's eighth-twelfth seasons.
+Seasons 26-27 aired from October 8, 2021, until February 2023, primarily featuring episodes from the show's eighth-twelfth seasons.
 Two final live episodes with studio audiences were held in Seattle & San Francisco at the start of season 27, but have not been posted online.
-Starting on February 2023, Says You! episodes became exclusive to podcasting services, focusing on episodes from seasons 1-13.
+Starting in February 2023, Says You! episodes became exclusive to podcasting services, focusing on episodes from seasons 1–13.
 The show's online store was closed in early 2024, and the last archival episode posted online was episode 33 of season 1 on June 28, 2024.

 Over 250 episodes can be heard for free on-demand via Public Radio Exchange, including all first-run and Back 9 episodes from seasons 18–25, and all of the succeeding seasons' reruns.
 Says You!'s website previously sold 370 episodes from seasons 1–6 and 11–20 in their online store, and episodes dating back to 2017 can be heard on major podcasting platforms.

-Pop culture podcast The Incomparable Game Show has adapted the Says You! format under the name Inconceivable! for thirty six episodes since 2015, though primarily based around pop culture and nerdy topics, while also implementing wagering for the Bluffing Rounds.
+Pop culture podcast The Incomparable Game Show has adapted the Says You! format under the name Inconceivable! for thirty-eight episodes since 2015, as hosted by Dan Moren, who eulogized Richard Sher at the end of their second episode.
+Inconceivable! is primarily based around pop culture and science fiction topics, while also implementing wagering for the Bluffing Rounds (renamed the Fake-Off Rounds there).